-Looking for Pinterest tips and resources?
+Looking for Pinterest blog resources and tips?
 Wondering what Pinterest has to do with blogging?
 One word… TRAFFIC.
-In this post, we cover what is Pinterest, why it’s important, and the Pinterest Resources you can’t blog without.
+In this post, we cover what is Pinterest, why it’s important, and the Pinterest blog resources you can’t blog without.

 Once upon a time, I knew someone that was trying to start a blog of sorts.
 They were given the advice to pin to Pinterest.
-“Repeatedly pin to Pinterest”, they said.
 I did not understand what that meant.
 Also, I don’t think this person ever found out what that meant either at the time.
 Now that I know what I know, my mind is blown.

 What is Pinterest?

 Pinterest is a visual search engine.

 This means people use Pinterest like Google, entering keywords in the search and a set of images related to that keyword will be presented to them.
 From there, users pin these images to their favorite boards.
 Sometimes, or more than often than not, our pins will be put in from of them, creating enough interest for them to click on the pin and go directly to our website.

 For example: If you search the keyword “cruise” on Pinterest, you will find one of my most popular pins on one of the top rows.
 Maybe you are planning a cruise and this pin sounds like it would help with your cruise planning, you’re going to click on it, right?

 Hence, steering traffic to my blog post: How to Prepare for a Cruise.